nathancarter/how2data/database/tasks/How to plot continuous probability distributions.md

 There are many famous continuous probability distributions, such as the normal and exponential distributions.
-How can we get access to them in software, to plot the distribution (as points if it is discrete, or as a curve if it is continuous)?
+How can we get access to them in software, to plot the distribution as a curve?